authelia/authelia/docs/content/en/integration/openid-connect/frequently-asked-questions.md

 #### Tuning work factors

-When hashing the client secrets, authelia performs the hashing operation to authenticate the client when receiving requests.
+When hashing the client secrets, Authelia performs the hashing operation to authenticate the client when receiving requests.
 This hashing operation takes time by design (the *work* part of the work factor) to hinder an attacker trying to obtain the client secret.
 The amount of time taken depends on your hardware and the work factor.